robcarver17/pysystemtrade/docs/introduction.md

 2. We create an element in config: trading_rules, that contains our dictionary of trading rules
 3. The system uses the config.trading_rules

-*Note if you'd passed the dict of trading rules into Rules()* **and** *into the config, the former would be used*
+*Note if you'd passed the dict of trading rules into Rules()* **and** *into the config, only the former would be used*

 Now these trading rules aren't producing forecasts that are correctly scaled (with an average absolute value of 10), and they don't have the cap of 20 that I recommend.
 In future versions of this project we'll be able to estimate forecast scalars on a rolling out of sample basis; but for now we'll just use the fixed values from Appendix B of my book ["Systematic Trading"](http:/www.systematictrading.org).
-To fix this we need to add another stage to our system.
+To fix this we need to add another stage to our system: forecast scaling and capping.

 ```python